From: Awaiting dates

 - There’s nothing quite like the atmosphere of a Christmas market to make you feel all warm and fuzzy inside.
 And Amsterdam has no shortage of seasonal shopping opportunities, with a range of independent festive markets taking place every week leading up to Christmas.

 - From traditional Dickensian markets that aim to capture all the magic of a traditional Victorian Christmas to trendy food festivals inside old industrial buildings, there’s a Christmas market to suit everyone.

 Where to stay?

 - Christmas in Amsterdam is a busy affair, especially during the weekends so book your hotel early.
 Gay clubs, bars, shops and saunas are dotted across the city, particularly along streets in the city centre including Kerkstraat, Reguliersdwarsstraat, Warmoesstraat and around the red light district.

 What are the dates for Amsterdam Christmas Markets?

-- Each market has different opening times, some just one weekend, some all month.
-The larger markets are open from the 1st of December to the 23rd of December.
+- Awaitiing dates for the 2024 edition – Each market has different opening times, some just one weekend, some all month.

 Ice Village Museumplein

-- Nov 11th, 2023 – Feb 4th, 2024 – Immerse yourself in the true Christmas spirit with many twinkling lights, festive music, gifts and treats on the Museumplein.
+- Awaiting dates – Immerse yourself in the true Christmas spirit with many twinkling lights, festive music, gifts and treats on the Museumplein.